s-victor/TinyPedal/docs/customization.md

 To import vehicle brand data from `Rest API`, click `Import from` menu, and select either `RF2 Rest API` or `LMU Rest API`.
 Note, game updates may introduce new vehicles, it is recommended to re-import after each game update to keep brand info updated.

+Note, there are currently two sources for importing from `LMU Rest API`:
+- Primary: allows to import brands from both original and custom vehicle skins.
+- Alternative: may allow to import some brands that are missing from Primary source.
+This is normally not required.

 **Important notes**

 Game must be running in order to import from `Rest API`.
 Newly imported data will be appended on top of existing data, existing data will not be changed.